-The Company's health, safety and wellbeing systems, processes and policies are focused on reducing risks to employees at work sites.
-The Company's activities may involve hazards that increase risks to health and safety and may result in personal injury, loss of life and/or damage to property.
-While the Company has implemented extensive health and safety initiatives at work sites to protect the health and safety of its employees and contractors and continues to invest in training to improve skills, abilities, and safety awareness, there can be no assurance that such measures will eliminate the occurrence of such accidents or incidents, which could give rise to regulatory fines and/or civil liability.
-The Company may be held liable if it is proven to be at fault and to have caused a work site accident.
+The Company's health, safety and wellbeing systems, processes and policies are focused on reducing risks to employees at worksites.
+The Company's activities and services may involve hazards that increase risks to health and safety and may result in personal injury, loss of life and/or damage to property (including environmental damage).
+While the Company has implemented extensive health and safety initiatives and procedures at worksites to protect the health and safety of its employees and contractors, and continues to invest in training to improve skills, abilities, and safety awareness, there can be no assurance that such measures will eliminate the occurrence of such accidents, personal injuries, loss of life and/or damage to property, which could give rise to regulatory fines and/or civil liability.
+The Company may be held liable if it is proven to be at fault and to have caused a worksite accident.
 In such circumstances, the Company's operations at the affected site may be impacted and the Company's inability to effectively deal with these consequences in a timely fashion, along with any potential negative publicity related to the event, could adversely affect the Company's revenue, cash flow and profitability.
 Failure to maintain a record of safety performance may have an adverse impact on the Company's ability to attract and retain customers and personnel and therefore on the Company's revenue, cash flow and profitability.